careertuner22/TestPython/README.md

 # TestPython

-Project is Designed for Building Kafka message Queue.
+Project Repository is Designed for Building Kafka message Queue.